zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/mendix-cloud-grp.md

 For Mendix Cloud GenAI Model Resources using Anthropic’s Claude and Cohere’s Embed, neither Mendix nor its partners (Amazon, Anthropic, and Cohere) store any requests (prompts) or responses (answers, embeddings).
 Your data is not used for model training.

-Data stored in GenAI Knowledge Base Resources resides in a logically isolated database, accessible only to you—the customer—via keys that you can generate in the Portal.
+Data stored in GenAI Knowledge Base Resources resides in a logically isolated database, accessible only to you—the customer—via keys you can generate in the Portal.

 ### How does Mendix Cloud GenAI service Store and Use Data Sent to It?